Quantitative theory of magnetic interactions in solids: Summary and outlook

 \section{Summary and outlook}

 The developments that started in Refs.~\onlinecite{inoue1967interaction,lacour1974magnetic,gyorffy1980momentum, liu1961exchange, oguchi1983magnetism, PhysRevB.28.6443} culminated in Ref.~\onlinecite{liechtenstein1984exchange}, with a practical and efficient scheme of extracting exchange interactions between atomic magnetic moments of solids and molecules.
 This has opened up a field of research where a deeper understanding of magnetic interactions is possible.
-These early works on {\it explicit} calculations of interatomic exchange enabled new dimensions of DFT and DMFT calculations, and it is now routine to extract from electronic structure calculations on one scale (involving a few atoms per unit cell) information about exchange interactions on a much larger scale (involving interactions between thousands of atoms), that if needed can be used to evaluate parameters of micromagnetic simulations~\cite{poluektov2016scale, poluektov2018coupling}.
+These early works on {\it explicit} calculations of interatomic exchange enabled new dimensions of DFT and DMFT calculations, and it is now routine to extract from electronic structure calculations on one scale (involving a few atoms per unit cell) information about exchange interactions on a much larger scale (involving pair interactions between thousands of atoms), that if needed can be used to evaluate parameters of micromagnetic simulations~\cite{poluektov2016scale, poluektov2018coupling}.
 This represents multiscale transitions between three length scales and enables simulations of magnetic phenomena on scales equal to that of experimental sample sizes, without using experimental information as input.
 In addition to offering a deeper understanding of basic magnetic exchange between atoms, the method of Ref.~\onlinecite{liechtenstein1984exchange} has so far been used to calculate ordering temperatures of materials and to map out magnon dispersions (via adiabatic approaches or in spin-dynamics simulations via the dynamic structure factor, e.g as reviewed in Ref.~\onlinecite{eriksson2017atomistic}).
-It has also been used to address ultra fast magnetisation phenomena observed in pump probe measurements~\cite{evans2015quantitative} as well as to analyze topological magnetic states~\cite{pereiro2014topological} and spin-glass formation~\cite{kamber2020self}, to name a few.
+It has also been used to address ultra fast magnetisation phenomena observed in pump probe measurements~\cite{evans2015quantitative} as well as to analyze topological magnetic states~\cite{pereiro2014topological} and spin glass formation~\cite{kamber2020self, benj2022verl}, to name a few\footnote{Developments in electronic structure theory in Uppsala with can be found here: https://www.physics.uu.se/research/\\materials-theory/ongoing-research/code-development/\\developments-in-electronic-structure-theory/.
+In addition, OpenMX, https://www.openmx-square.org from Tokyo, AMULET from Ekaterinburg, http://www.amulet-code.org, Artaios from Hamburg, https://github.com/molspintron, and TB2J, a python package for computing magnetic interaction parameters, https://github.com/mailhexu/TB2J should be mentioned.
+As we mentioned before, the exchange interaction parameters can be calculated by KKR codes as well.
+A corresponding link of the group of Samir Lounis is available here: https://iffgit.fz-juelich.de/kkr/jukkr.
+Assuming that calculations with the code dealing with periodic structures are intended, the wiki page for the calculation of exchange coupling constants can be found here: https://iffgit.fz-juelich.de/kkr/jukkr/-/wikis/jumu/jijdij.}.

 It is foreseeable that the method of Ref.~\onlinecite{liechtenstein1984exchange} will continue to be developed, to enable a more detailed and deeper understanding of the mechanisms that govern the properties of a magnetic material.
 An example here is the coupling of spin- and lattice degrees of freedom, where initial steps have been taken.
 In a recent work~\cite{mankovsky2022angular} spin-lattice parameters were calculated from an extension of the formalism of Ref.~\onlinecite{liechtenstein1984exchange}.
 Hence coupled motion, e.g. involving magnons and phonons, are now possible to consider in combined spin-lattice simulations~\cite{antropov1995ab, PhysRevB.99.104302}.
 It is foreseeable that these developments will continue to be developed, so that a natural output from electronic structure calculations are a set of interaction parameters that enable simulations of all relevant collective modes and the coupling between them.